yonasBSD/nerdlog/README.md

-# Nerdlog: fast, remote-first, multi-host TUI log viewer with timeline histogram and no central server
+# Nerdlog

+Nerdlog is a fast, remote-first, multi-host TUI log viewer with timeline histogram and no central server.
 Loosely inspired by Graylog/Kibana, but without the bloat.
 Pretty much no setup needed, either.

-It's laser-focused on being efficient while querying logs from multiple remote machines simultaneously, filtering them by time range and patterns, and apart from showing the actual logs, also drawing the timeline histogram:
+It's laser-focused on being efficient while querying logs from multiple remote machines simultaneously, filtering them by time range and patterns, while also drawing a timeline histogram for quick visual insight:

 ![Nerdlog](images/nerdlog_intro.png)